Nahelam/T5SP-Voicelines-Fix/README.md

 somehow) and generates all the GSC files with hardcoded arrays in a dedicated\
 folder for each map.

+If you want to try this process yourself, take a look [here](https://github.com/Nahelam/T5SP-Voicelines-Fix/tree/main/dumper).

 ## Loading

 The core of the fix resides in the following script: